teerapap/grunt-protractor-runner/README.md

 If true, grunt process continues even if the test fails.
 This option is useful when using with grunt watch.
 If false, grunt process stops when the test fails.

+#### options.keepAlive
+Type: `Boolean`
+Default value: `false`

+If true, protractor will not give colored output.
+If false, protractor will give colored output, as it does by default.

 #### options.debug
 Type: `Boolean`